PanagiotisDrakatos/Bitcoin-Ethereum-Node-With-One-Line/README.md

-# Run Bitcoin and Ethereum Node With One Single Line easily
+# Run Bitcoin and Ethereum Node With One Single Line Easily
     chmod +x run.sh start-blsync.sh start-geth.sh | ./run.sh
 This project provides a Docker-based setup for running both Bitcoin and Ethereum full nodes.
 It automates the deployment process, making it easy to run and maintain cryptocurrency nodes on your local network.